Certain Product Marketing. June 4, 2026.

 Flexibility is the whole design

-Greet has one defining trait.
-Greet does not ask the event organizer to change anything else about how events are run.
+If Greet has one defining trait, it is that it doesn't ask you to change anything else about how you run events.

-On-demand badging sits at the center of the design.
+On-demand badging sits at the center of that design.
 Badges print at check-in on whatever compatible printer is in the room.
-Nobody prints packets the night before.
-Nobody apologizes for a misspelled name.
-The team builds a badge template once.
-The template uses drag-and-drop control over every element.
+That setup avoids printing packets the night before.
+That setup avoids apologizing for a misspelled name.
+Your team builds a badge template once with drag-and-drop control over every element.
 The team reuses the badge template across every event.
 When a name is wrong, staff edit it inline and reprint in seconds.

 Beyond the door, Greet keeps working.
-When a VIP arrives, the right account owner gets notified before the VIP reaches the coffee.
-Session check-in captures exactly who was in which room.
-Session check-in includes capacity limits and waitlists enforced at the door.
-Compliance and signature workflows hold attendance requirements.
-Compliance and signature workflows do so without a spreadsheet to reconcile afterward.
+When a VIP arrives, the right account owner gets notified before that person reaches the coffee.
+Session check-in captures exactly who was in which room with capacity limits and waitlists enforced at the door.
+Compliance and signature workflows hold attendance requirements without a spreadsheet to reconcile afterward.

 Built by people who've worked the badge table

-We ran Greet through a beta with event teams who run the process for a living.
-The beta feedback focused on the details that only show up when a name badge is printed on site.
+We ran Greet through a beta with event teams who run this for a living.
+The feedback we kept hearing was about the details that only show up when you've printed a name badge on site yourself.

-One event operations lead at a veteran event-management agency put it this way: “The difference between this and how we used to manage on-demand badging is night and day.”
-Another beta participant summed up the beta: “It feels like it was built by people who've actually printed a name badge on site before.”
+One event operations lead at a veteran event-management agency put it this way: “The difference between this and how we used to manage on-demand badging in our old platform is night and day.”
+Another summed up the beta: “It feels like it was built by people who've actually printed a name badge on site before.”

 An events lead at a major manufacturer, after running Greet against their requirements, told us: “This product delivers everything we've been looking for.”

-That bar shaped the product.
-People who stand in the lobby when 300 attendees show up at once shaped the product.
-The details that the people cared about appear in the product.
-The details include the inline name edit.
-The details include the instant reprint.
-The details include the scanner that reads a dim phone screen.
+That's the bar we built to.
+The people who stand in the lobby when 300 attendees show up at once shaped this product.
+The details they cared about include inline name edit, instant reprint, and the scanner that reads a dim phone screen.

 Standard and Premium

 Greet comes in two tiers.
-Standard covers the core.
-Standard includes real-time check-in and on-demand badge printing.
-Standard includes QR and name-search check-in.
-Standard includes walk-ins.
-Standard includes kiosk mode.
-Standard includes offline operation.
-Standard includes real-time dashboards.
-Standard includes two-way sync with Certain.
+Standard covers the core: real-time check-in, on-demand badge printing, QR and name-search check-in, walk-ins, kiosk mode, offline operation, real-time dashboards, and two-way sync with Certain.
 Standard is everything a team needs to run a clean, connected check-in.

-Premium adds depth for high-volume and regulated programs.
-Premium includes session check-out and group check-in.
-Premium includes configurable workflows.
-Premium includes two-sided and foldable badges.
-Premium includes custom fonts.
-Premium includes remote cloud printing.
-Premium includes AI-powered feedback analysis.
-Premium includes an advanced sync engine.
-Premium includes standalone and third-party-platform connections.
-These connections let Greet run check-in for events on any system.
-If Greet is used next to a non-Certain platform, the connection lives in Premium.
+Premium adds the depth that high-volume and regulated programs ask for.
+Premium includes session check-out, group check-in, configurable workflows, two-sided and foldable badges, custom fonts, remote cloud printing, AI-powered feedback analysis, and an advanced sync engine.
+Premium also includes the standalone and third-party-platform connections that let Greet run check-in for events on any system.
+If you are using Greet next to a non-Certain platform, that connection lives in Premium.

-We price Greet by the number of annual events the team runs on it.
+We price Greet by the number of annual events you run on it.
 Greet is available as an add-on to Certain or on its own.
-The right tier depends on event volume.
-The fastest path is a quick conversation.
+The right tier depends on your event volume.
+The fastest way to find the right fit is a quick conversation.

 Why this matters now

 Most revenue teams are pouring budget into agentic GTM.
 Gartner's 2026 CMO research shows marketers now put an average of 15.3% of their budgets toward AI.
 Gartner's 2026 CMO research shows 70% call becoming an AI leader a critical goal.
-Gartner's 2026 CMO research also shows only 30% say AI readiness is mature.
-Agents can score, route, and respond in seconds.
-Digital channels feed agents in real time.
-The event remains invisible to all of it.
-The event is described as the strongest source of in-person intent a company receives.
+Only 30% say their AI readiness is mature.
+The agents can score, route, and respond in seconds.
+The digital channels feed the agents in real time.
+The event, the strongest source of in-person intent a company receives, stays invisible to all of it.

-Greet closes the gap.
-A sensor is placed at the door.
-The sensor connects to systems designed to act.
-The highest-intent moment of an event stops disappearing into a report.
-Forrester found that 82% of marketers can't quantify the data from attendee interactions today.
-Greet is where the change starts.
+That's the gap Greet was built for.
+Greet puts a sensor at the door.
+Greet connects the door signal to the systems already designed to act.
+Greet stops the highest-intent moment of your event from disappearing into a report.
+Forrester found that 82% of marketers can't quantify the data they get from attendee interactions today.
+Greet is where you start changing that.

-Here’s a question worth taking to the next event.
-A buying committee from a most important target account walks into the lobby tomorrow morning.
-The question asks how long it would take for the buying committee to reach the account team in a form they could act on while the committee is still in the room.
-If the answer is measured in days, the event is invisible to the stack.
-If the answer is measured in seconds, the event is running differently than most competitors.
+Here's a question worth taking to your next event.
+If a buying committee from your most important target account walked into the lobby tomorrow morning, how long would it take for that committee to reach the account team in a form they could act on while the committee was still in the room?
+If the answer is measured in days, the event is invisible to your stack.
+If the answer is measured in seconds, you're running differently than most of your competitors.

 The signal is at the door.
-Greet makes sure the stack sees it.
+Greet makes sure your stack sees it.